teambit/docs/docs/what-is-bit.md

 Discoverability is enhanced through advanced features like a smart semantic component search, context labels, filters for key parameters bundle-size and dependencies, and more.
 Screenshots of the components make it simple to visually explore the design system.
 When you bring development and design together, your user experience becomes that much better now and over time.

 Since all your components are visualized and sandboxed in bit.dev, designers and developers can collaborate over a single unified platform and make sure that what you design is what your users really get.
 Everywhere, and always.

 #### You can build your design system gradually!

-Since Bit makes it easy and seamless to collect components from different projects into your collection, you don't have to build your library first- you can just organize the components you already have, standardize your design, and there you go, everybody is now using the same code with the same design!
+Since Bit makes it easy and seamless to collect components from different projects into your scope, you don't have to build your library first- you can just organize the components you already have, standardize your design, and there you go, everybody is now using the same code with the same design!

 #### Enhance component libraries

-*Build with a modular monorepo experience like never before, and distribute components that people actually adopt*.
+_Build with a modular monorepo experience like never before, and distribute components that people actually adopt_.

 ![Bit Component](https://storage.googleapis.com/bit-docs/UI%20library%20monorepo.jpg)